Connecticut State Income Tax Information for Military Personnel and Veterans

 If your domicile was Connecticut when you entered the military, your domicile does not change unless you have voluntarily abandoned your Connecticut domicile, established a new domicile in another state, and taken necessary actions to change your legal home of record with the armed forces.
 You are a resident and must file a resident return and pay any tax due unless you meet all three of the following conditions for the entire taxable year:

-2. You maintained a permanent place of abode outside Connecticut;
+- You maintained a permanent place of abode outside Connecticut, and

 If you meet all three conditions, you are a nonresident of Connecticut for the taxable year and do not have to file a resident income tax return.
 If you have any income from Connecticut sources, however, you may owe Connecticut income tax and may have to file a nonresident income tax return.
-Read the next section for further information on the nonresident tax.
+Read the next section for further information on the income tax for nonresidents.
 Review the following examples:

 Steve is a resident for Connecticut income tax purposes because bachelor-type housing does not qualify as a permanent place of abode.